CI-Hackathon-Team25/st-patricks-day-project/README.md

 - The text for history page was written by Marta and extracted from [Wikipedia](https://en.wikipedia.org/wiki/Saint_Patrick%27s_Day)

+- The questions for the quiz were written by Debbie and extracted from [we love quizzes](https://www.welovequizzes.com/st-patricks-day-quiz-questions-and-answers/)

 ### Media

 - The background image for history page [Needpix](https://www.needpix.com/photo/download/1861386/storytelling-story-telling-tale-storyteller-fantasy-imagination-literature-kids)